Table of Contents

 Because there are so many genes at play, parents can have children with an eye color that neither of them have.

-Pros and Cons of Each Eye Color
+Pros and Cons of Brown and Hazel Eyes

 Brown eyes are associated with increased and decreased risks of certain eye issues.
 When people have brown eyes, they tend to be at a lower risk for macular degeneration, eye cancer, and diabetic retinopathy.
 While the reason why is unclear, it is believed that this is due to brown eyes having greater protection due to a higher level of melanin.